Try out one of our classes here!

 Hannah

-Hannah is a History graduate, dancer, musician and writer turned yoga teacher, with particular interest in music’s impact on the brain, and how embodied practices can ease anxiety, trauma and mental health.
+Hannah is a Cambridge History graduate, musician, dancer, and integrative psychotherapist with 12 years’ experience teaching yoga, qigong and meditation, with particular interest in music’s impact on the brain, and how embodied practices can ease anxiety, trauma and mental health.

-After a post-grad at the Royal Academy of Music, Hannah worked in theatre and the pop world before training in Ashtanga Vinyasa, the Rocket, Yin, Qigong, Embodied Yoga Principles and the neuroscience of mental health.
-When she is not teaching, she still works as a writer, and is mid-training to become an integrative psychotherapist.
+After a post-grad at the Royal Academy of Music, Hannah worked in theatre and the pop world alongside being a producer for the BBC, before training in Ashtanga Vinyasa, the Rocket, Yin, Qigong, Embodied Yoga Principles and the neuroscience of mental health.
+When she is not teaching, she works as a writer, and is mid-MSc in integrative psychotherapy at Metanoia Institute, currently working clinically at Trinity Laban Conservatoire for Music and Dance.

 Key Teachers